vCenter Driver Setup¶

 onevcenter import vm-1754 -o templates -h 0 - Template: corelinux7_x86_64

 You’ll be asked about whether or not you want to use linked clones.
-If a copy of the template is used, this action may take some time as a full clone of the template and its disks has to be performed.
+If a copy of the template is needed, this action may take some time as a full clone of the template and its disks has to be performed.

 You can also select the folder where you want VMs based on this template to be shown in vSphere’s VMs and Templates inventory.

-OpenNebula will inspect the vCenter template and will create images and networks for the virtual disks and virtual networks associated to the template.
-Those actions will require some time to finish.
+OpenNebula will inspect the vCenter template and will create images and networks for the virtual disks and virtual networks associated with the template.
+Those actions will require some time to finish as well.

 The list of available resource pools is: - TestResourcePool/NestedResourcePool - TestResourcePool Please input the new default resource pool name:

-If you want to create a list of Resource Pools that will allow the user to select one of them, you have the chance of accepting the list generated by the import tool or enter the references of the Resource Pools using a comma to separate the values:
+If you want to create a list of Resource Pools that will allow the user to select one of them, you have the chance to accept the list generated by the import tool or enter the references of the Resource Pools using a comma to separate the values.

-If you selected a list, you will be asked to select the reference of the default Resource Pool in that list:
+If you select a list, you will be asked to select the reference of the default Resource Pool in that list.

 Import a VM Template with Sunstone¶

 In Sunstone, click on VMs under the Template menu entry and then click on the Import button.
 In the new window, choose the OpenNebula Host representing the vCenter where the VM Template resides.

 OpenNebula will search for templates that haven’t been imported yet.

-Select the template you want to import and finally click on the Import button.
-This process may take some time as OpenNebula will import the disks and network interfaces that exists in the template and will create images and networks to represent them.
+Select the template you want to import and then click on the Import button.
+This process may take some time as OpenNebula will import the disks and network interfaces that exist in the template, and will create images and networks to represent them.

 When an image is created to represent a virtual disk found in the vCenter template, the VCENTER_IMPORTED attribute is set to YES automatically.
-This attribute prevents OpenNebula to delete the file from the vCenter datastore when the image is deleted from OpenNebula.
+This attribute prevents OpenNebula from deleting the file from the vCenter datastore when the image is deleted from OpenNebula.

-If you modify a VM template and you edit a disk or nic that was found by OpenNebula when the template was imported, please read the following notes:
+If you modify a VM template and you edit a disk or NIC that was found by OpenNebula when the template was imported, please consider the following:

-- The OPENNEBULA_MANAGED=NO should only be present in DISK and NIC elements that exist in your vCenter template as OpenNebula doesnt’t apply the same actions that those applied to disks and nics that are not part of your vCenter template.
+- The OPENNEBULA_MANAGED=NO should only be present in disk and NIC elements that exist in your vCenter template as OpenNebula doesn’t apply the same actions as those applied to disks and NICs that are not part of your vCenter template.

-- If you edit a DISK or NIC element in your VM template which has OPENNEBULA_MANAGED set to NO and you change the image or virtual network associated to a new resource that is not part of the vCenter template please don’t forget to remove the OPENNEBULA_MANAGED attribute in the DISK or NIC section of the VM template either using the Advanced view in Sunstone or from the CLI with the onetemplate update command.
+- If you edit a disk or NIC element in your VM template which has OPENNEBULA_MANAGED set to NO, and you change the image or virtual network associated with a new resource that is not part of the vCenter template, please don’t forget to remove the OPENNEBULA_MANAGED attribute in the disk or NIC section of the VM template by either using the Advanced view in Sunstone or from the CLI with the onetemplate update command.

 Importing running Virtual Machines¶

-- Before you import a Wild VM you must have imported the datastores where the VM’s hard disk files are located as it was explained before.
+- Before you import a Wild VM you must have imported the datastores where the VM’s hard disk files are located, as was explained before.
 OpenNebula requires the datastores to exist before the image that represents an existing virtual hard disk is created.

 - Running VM cannot have snapshots.
 Please remove them before importing.